-4.1 Floor structures
+4.1.
+Floor structures

-The sound insulation of floors can be improved either by increasing the mass or by improving the mechanical isolation of components.
-Adding mass by ballasting a non-faced ceiling or suspended ceiling reduces vibrations, causing less noise emissions.
-Above their resonance frequency, the transmission of component vibrations within the structure is reduced.
-Therefore, the resonance should be as low in frequency as possible (< 80 Hz).
+The sound insulation of floor structures can be improved either by increasing the mass or by improving the mechanical isolation of components.
 In practice, this means installing relatively heavy screed (5-7 cm cement screed; note: the edge insulation strip is not cropped until the flooring has been laid) on a soft impact sound insulation board (s' \leq 10) with backfill or bulk to provide additional mass underneath.
-In the case of non-suspended ceilings, the thickness of the bulk must be increased to approx. 10 cm and, due to its high sound attenuation capacity, the bulk should preferably be unbonded.
-The use of loose filling or extremely soft impact sound insulation board should be discussed with the screed floor installer in advance.
+In the case of non-suspended ceilings, the thickness of the bulk must be increased to approx. 10 cm and, due to its high sound attenuation capacity, the bulk should preferably be un-bonded.
+The use of loose filling or extremely soft impact sound insulation board should be discussed with the screed installer in advance.